redstegosaurus/redstegosaurus/README.md

 ## Feedback

-If you have any feedback, please reach out to us at redstego@protonmail.com
+If you have any feedback, please reach out to me at redstego@protonmail.com